-Martin Kerr might be the only artist in the world to have played 300 live shows this year.
-When Covid-19 cancelled all his touring and festival plans for 2020, he launched Stay Home Street Concerts instead.
-As soon as the snow melted (in his adopted hometown of Edmonton, Alberta, Canada) he was out on the streets every day, bringing music and hope to the masses, one block at a time.
+British/Canadian singer-songwriter Martin Kerr might be the only artist in the world to have played 400 live shows during the pandemic.
+When Covid-19 cancelled all his touring plans, he launched Stay Home Street Concerts to bring music and joy to the people who needed it the most.

-From their driveways, balconies and front lawns, every show finished with the whole street singing ‘You’re Amazing’, the uplifting, instantly singable hit from Kerr’s latest album.
-(It's earned radio play across Canada, the UK and the Netherlands and climbed to #4 on the Spotify Viral Chart.)
+From driveways, balconies, and front lawns, every show finished with the whole street singing ‘You’re Amazing’, his uplifting, instantly singable hit, which climbed to #4 on the Spotify Viral Chart.

 His new album, Don't Listen To Me was recorded across North America, in Vancouver, Nashville and his adopted hometown of Edmonton.
 The songs are inspired by gratitude for real love, the pain of loss, and seeking hope and balance in turbulent times.

 The heart of these songs is intimate, honest and poetic.
 Rooted in isolation, yet longing for connection, adventure and hope.
 There are epic moments where soaring harmonies and drums take you far away, and unexpected turns of phrase that make listeners laugh and cry.